prem-pxtel/NBA-Analytics-Dashboard/README.md

 We use the following API package as the source of our production data: https://github.com/swar/nba_api

 We use this package to scrape the raw data, using python scripts developed in this milestone:
+- get_seasons.py
+- get_teams.py
+- get_games.py
+- active_players.py
-- extract_nba_data_p1.py
+- boxscores.py
-- extract_nba_data_p2.py
+- player_season.py
 - player_team.py
-- boxscores.py

 These should be run once, in the order as shown above (if the data has not already been generated), with some time in between to prevent rate limiting.

 Once the data is generated, all we need to do is run create_tables.sql followed by load_csv.sql.
-This will get the production data populated into our database.
+This will get the production data populated into our database, in case a refresh is necessary.